Skip to main content

 cordon integration disable claude-code --yes

-Disabling an integration is safe — it only removes tool-specific wiring.
+Disabling an integration is safe — it only removes integration-specific wiring.
 The CA certificate, key, and cordon.toml are retained so you can re-enable with cordon integration enable without regenerating anything.